dhawal55/health/README.md

 # health

-Package 'health' returns a HTTP request multiplexer with a "/health" endpoint that return the application's health.
+Package 'health' returns a HTTP request multiplexer with a "/health" endpoint that returns the application's health.

 ## Usage